JoseDev184/html-css-project/README.md

 sass is a CSS preprocessor, an extension of CSS that adds power and elegance to the basic language in other to work with sass on our project with need a sass compiled

+variable: for reusable values such as colors, fonts sizes, spaces;
+nesting: to nest selectors inside of one another,allowing us to write less code;
+opeerations: for mathematical operations  right inside;
+partials and imports: to write css in different file and importing them all into one single fil;
+mixins:to write reausable of css code;
+funtions: similar to mixins,with the diferente that they produce a value that can be used;
+extends:to make different selector inherit declaracions that are common to all of them;